In-Tone/In-Tone/README.md

 This command will move prep Waffle to move the issue from the `in progress` column to the `done` column (which happens when a pull request is accepted).

-Then go to commit, make a pull request, get someone to review the work, and rework or merge to master as necessary.
+Then go to GitHub, make a pull request, get someone to review the work, and rework or merge to master as necessary.

 When the branch is merged, pull down to your master.
 Then, when working on something else, start a new branch: